5 Things You Need To Know About The Workplace Surveillance Act

 - The email was spam;

 - The email can be reasonably regarded as being menacing, harassing or offensive.

 5. Prohibited Surveillance Areas

 The regulations and restrictions set out in the Workplace Surveillance Act mean employers need to ensure that the surveillance systems they have in place are in accordance with legislation.
-As a result, the Act provides employees protection from surveillance that infringes on their right to privacy and facilitates a safe working environment.
+As a result, the Act provides employees with protection from surveillance that infringes on their right to privacy and facilitates a safe working environment.
 Simply put, if you intend on surveilling your employees, you need to let them know first.

 If you have experienced unlawful surveillance in your workplace or would like your existing workplace policies reviewed, you should contact an employment lawyer.